-Karen left early the next morning, and Harry found that he had his Saturday to himself.
-Or at least the first part of the day, until he met Karen later that night for the opening of the exhibition.
+Hannah left early the next morning, and Harry found that he had his Saturday to himself.
+Or at least the first part of the day, until he met Hannah later that night for the opening of the exhibition.

 The drinks the night before hadn’t quite produced a hangover, but he was still tired when he got out of bed at ten.
 As he wandered into his bathroom he caught sight of his naked body in the mirror and flinched.